maheshkhanwalkar/LiBoot/README.md

 # LiBoot
 A Powerful, Easy to Use (U)EFI Bootloader

+### for-inix branch

+This branch tracks a customised version of LiBoot capable of booting [Inix](https://github.com/maheshkhanwalkar/Inix).
+The limited Linux boot functionality has been removed completely -- this version can *only* boot Inix.

+The eventual goal is to incorporate the Inix boot process into LiBoot proper, so it can be used for the development of the Inix kernel, as well as for booting Linux distributions (main use-case)

 ### Status
 LiBoot is currently still in the early stages of development and therefore **not** feature-complete.
 However, it is currently capable of booting Linux under certain conditions.
 There will be ongoing work to make the project more robust and functional.